TheWaterboy/Reputation-Management-System-Alliance/README.md

 "Modealization" that sound great for capturing the true essence of the internet of value, repeat [mo][deal][ization].
 [mo]--> blockchain/DLTs model, {private/permissioned/consortium}, {public/permissionless}, or hybrid {private/public},
-[deal]--> incentivization mechanism for consensus participation, e.g block reward for Bitcoin [ization]--> is a reference to globalization; trade and transactions, capital and investment movements, {6 degree of separation and technology evolution for AI,VR,quantum computing...} and the dissemination of knowledge.
+[deal]--> incentivization mechanism for consensus participation, e.g block reward for Bitcoin [ization]--> is a reference to globalization; trade and transactions, capital and investment movements, {6 degree of separation and technology evolution for AI,VR,quantum computing,etc...} and the dissemination of knowledge.

+Autonomous agents aggregator as two states for business logic, [intra-modealization] which is the self reference business logic reflexive with is consensus, on public blockchain is hard coded inside the base layer ,[extra-modealization] is the logic that refer to states channel that interact with oracle, block reward function could be interchanged between intra/extra modealization depending of the stakeholders architectures choice.